kubestash/docs/docs/addons/mysql/logical/index.md

 **Verify Backup:**

 Once a backup is complete, KubeStash will update the respective `Repository` CR to reflect the backup.
-Check that the repository `sample-mysql-backup` has been updated by the following command,
+Check that the repository `sample-mariadb-backup` has been updated by the following command,

 ```bash
 $ kubectl get repository -n demo gcs-mariadb-repo